glasser/vote.davidglasser.net/content/post/201611-candidates.md

-talking with him during the meeting, though confusingly he kept insisting to me that he supported all sorts of nice things (raising the height limit across Berkeley! building housing in North Berkeley!) that he claims he couldn't actually put in his platform because it would politically unwise.
+talking with him during the meeting, though confusingly he kept insisting to me that he supported all sorts of nice things (raising the height limit across Berkeley! building housing in North Berkeley!) that he claims he couldn't actually put in his platform because it would be politically unwise.
 A secret ally for building housing who can't name a single good project and speaks against building housing?
 Or a charismatic politician who tells everyone what they want to hear?
 He sure is likeable, and I suspect he'll win, but sure felt like the